Select your language

 NFC is a short-range wireless technology that opens a large array of possibilities and diversified uses.

 It's up to everyone to own this technology.
-NFC actually means: Near Field Communication
+NFC actually means: Near Field Communication.

-Where can I get NFC tags?
+Where can I get NFC chips?

 You can get check this page to find everything you need to start: List of recommended NFC chips